 - And much more.

-Other tools like HotJar can provide heat mapping and visitor recording so that you can see exactly what a user did during a session.
+Other tools like the free Microsoft Clarity can provide heat mapping and visitor recording so that you can see exactly what a user did during a session.

 You can view how users react to pages and then adjust and test changes on those pages accordingly.

-- 10 Reasons Your Website Can Have a High Bounce Rate
+- 13 Reasons Your Website Can Have A High Bounce Rate